 - further care needed

-- if the injured worker was under the influence
+- if you were under the influence

 - any previous injury or disease contributing to the injury